JosephMW/Logic-Gates-Educational-Game/Documentation/DAILYLOG.md

 ### 23 Jan 2021
 * *2.2 hours* Began reinstantiation/loading of circuit from my json.
 Having lots of trouble with storing the types for reinstantiation.
 Circuits are being created before the new scene has been loaded.
 Very annoying.

+### 25 Jan 2021
+* *0.2 hours* Messaged Computer Architecture Teams chat asking for students to participate in my Testing Session.
+* *0.8 hours* Setup Overleaf with a basic layout of my Dissertation.
+Appended Bibtex bibliography - not all references showing for some reason.